Rice-Robotics-Club/raspi4/README.md

 - Install Ubuntu 22.04 on Raspberry Pi
 - Install ROS2 Humble
-- Add `can0` to the file /etc/network/interfaces
+- Add `can` to the file /etc/modules